Training robust and generalizable quantum models: Introduction

-In the present paper, we derive a novel generalization bound which explicitly depends on the parameters of the quantum model, highlighting the role of the data encoding for generalizability.
-We show with numerical results that regularizing the Lipschitz bound indeed leads to substantial improvements in generalization performance.
-Finally, given that the derived Lipschitz bound mainly depends on the norm of the data encoding, our results show the importance and benefits of trainable encodings over quantum circuits with a priori fixed encoding as frequently used in variational QML~\cite{schuld2021machine,benedetti2019parameterized,havlicek2019supervised,schuld2019quantum,abbas2021power,schuld2021effect}.
+This paper presents a flexible and rigorous framework for robustness and generalization of quantum models, providing both a theoretical analysis as well as a simple regularization strategy which allows to systematically adapt robustness and generalization during training (see Figure~\ref{fig:overview} for an overview).
+More precisely, we first derive a Lipschitz bound of a given quantum model which explicitly involves the parameters of the data encoding.
+Based on this result, we propose a regularized training strategy penalizing the norm of the encoding parameters, which are considered trainable, in order to improve (adversarial) robustness of the model.
+Further, we derive a generalization bound which explicitly depends on the parameters of the quantum model and therefore does not share the limitations of existing \emph{uniform} generalization bounds~\cite{gil2024understanding}.
+With numerical results, we demonstrate that the proposed Lipschitz bound regularization can indeed lead to substantial improvements in robustness and generalization of quantum models.
+Finally, given that the derived Lipschitz bound mainly depends on the norm of the data encoding, our results reveal the importance and benefits of trainable encodings over quantum circuits with a priori fixed encoding as frequently used in variational QML~\cite{schuld2021machine,benedetti2019parameterized,havlicek2019supervised,schuld2019quantum,abbas2021power,schuld2021effect}.